Science

 Energy

-This unit will help students formulate answers to questions such as "What is energy?".
+This unit will help students formulate answers to questions such as "What is energy?"
 Students will gain an understanding that energy is present whenever there are moving objects, sound, light or heat.

 Students will investigate how:

-- Energy can be transferred from one object to another and the faster an object is moving, the more energy it possesses.
+- energy can be transferred from one object to another and the faster an object is moving, the more energy it possesses;

-- Energy and fuels that humans use are derived from natural sources, and their use affects the environment in multiple ways.
+- energy and fuels that humans use are derived from natural sources, and their use affects the environment in multiple ways;

-- The expression "produce energy" refers to the conversion of stored energy into a desired form for practical use.
+- the expression "produce energy" refers to the conversion of stored energy into a desired form for practical use;

-- Some resources are renewable over time, and some are not.
+- some resources are renewable over time, and some are not.

 As a culminating experience, students will use their knowledge of energy, energy transfer and renewable resources to design a windmill using the Engineering Design Process.